bradcerasani/bradcerasani.me/content/writing/tesla-software-problems-in-winter/index.md

 ## Closing

-Despite its cold weather shortcomings, I really like my car.
-2020 was the first full year Tesla's Supercharger network spanned coast-to-coast in Canada, and their cars are becoming much more common in here.
+Despite its current shortcomings in cold weather, I'm optimistic my car will continue to improve over time.
+The one area I have noticed better winter performance year-over-year is Autopilot; in my first winter with the car, Autopilot was seldom available—unless road markings were clearly visible.
+This past winter it was available much more frequently and seemed to work well.

-Hopefully by next winter they're even better.
+Hopefully by next winter it's even better.

 ---

 Questions, comments, or corrections?
 Let me know on [Twitter](https://twitter.com/bradcerasani).

 [^1]: I also queried drives greater than 5 km in temperatures resembling that of San Francisco (8°C to 21°C), and found the accuracy of range estimation to be 90%.
-[^2]: To reiterate, reduced range in cold weather is generally not an issue—failing to provide an accurate range estimate is.
+[^2]: Again, reduced range in cold weather is usually not an issue, however failing to provide an accurate range estimate is.
 [^3]: In time, I suspect the accuracy of range estimates in EVs to be regulated within a reasonable margin of error the same way speedometers are.
 [^4]: See [Wikipedia](https://en.wikipedia.org/wiki/Twilight) for more on civil, nautical, and astronomical twilight.